istio/istio.io/content/blog/2019/multicluster-version-routing/index.md

 wondering if all these things will be just as simple in your real production environment.

-Fortunately, Istio provides several ways to configure a service mesh so that applications can, more-or-less transparently, be part of a service mesh where the services are running in more than one cluster, i.e., in a
+Fortunately, Istio provides several ways to configure a service mesh so that applications can, more-or-less transparently, be part of a mesh where the services are running in more than one cluster, i.e., in a
 [multicluster service mesh](/docs/concepts/multicluster-deployments/#multicluster-service-mesh).
 The simplest way to setup a multicluster mesh, because it has no special networking requirements, is using a
 [multiple control plane topology](/docs/concepts/multicluster-deployments/#multiple-control-plane-topology).
-In this configuration, each Kubernetes cluster contributing to the mesh has it's own control plane, but each control plane is synchronized and running under a single administrative control.
+In this configuration, each Kubernetes cluster contributing to the mesh has its own control plane, but each control plane is synchronized and running under a single administrative control.

-In this article we'll look at how one of the popular features of Istio, [traffic management](/docs/concepts/traffic-management/), works in a multicluster mesh with a multiple control plane topology.
+In this article we'll look at how one of the features of Istio, [traffic management](/docs/concepts/traffic-management/), works in a multicluster mesh with a multiple control plane topology.
 We'll show how to configure Istio route rules to call remote services in a multicluster service mesh